VAVUS

 Why Vavus uses a broad real-time speech path

-Vavus uses a broad real-time STT path for multilingual use cases, with automatic language detection and wide language coverage.
+Vavus uses a broad real-time speech-input path for multilingual use cases, with automatic language detection and wide language coverage.

 Read note